vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/115/_index.md

 title = "+115"

 +++
-Sūrya For a more confident interpr. of the enigmatic verses 4-5 than is found in the publ. tr., see comments on those vss. below.
+Sūrya For a more confident interpr. of the enigmatic verses 4-5 than is found in the published translation, see comments on those vss. below.